niacobel/CHAINS/docs/source/abin_launcher.benchmark.rst

 Dealing with multiple profiles
 ------------------------------

 Unfortunately, this tool only works with one profile at a time.
-If you have multiple profiles you want to run with ``ABIN LAUNCHER`` (or even similar profiles on multiple clusters), you will have to configure the benchmarking tool for each of those profiles.
+If you have multiple profiles you want to use with ``ABIN LAUNCHER`` (or even similar profiles on multiple clusters), you will have to configure the benchmarking tool for each of those profiles.

 This implies that you need to: